-- (1) If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) The members of the disciplinary subcommittee- - (a) may be Committee members, members of the Association or anyone else; but

-(b) must not be biased against, or in favour of, the member concerned.
+- (1) If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) Subject to subrule (3), the Committee may appoint any person to a disciplinary subcommittee. - (3)A person must not be appointed to a disciplinary subcommittee if the person is biased in favour of or against the member concerned.